How Children Grieve Differently by Age: A Complete Developmental Guide

 Neurodivergent children

 Children with autism, ADHD, or other neurodevelopmental differences may process grief in ways that do not fit typical developmental patterns.
-They may:
+They may struggle with abstract concepts like permanence, experience sensory overload during emotionally charged moments, need more concrete explanations and visual supports, show distress through stimming or shutdown, and require predictability and routine even more than neurotypical children.

 Explore: Supporting children with SEND through bereavement